The Minimal Search Space for Conditional Causal Bandits: Intervention Superiority Relations are Preorders

-\begin{remark}[Interventional Superiority is not an order, and it is not total] One may have expected interventional superiority (both on nodes and on node sets) to be a partial order in $G$.
+\begin{remark}[Interventional Superiority is not a partial order, and it is not total] One may have expected interventional superiority (both on nodes and on node sets) to be a partial order in $G$.
 However, they are merely preorders.
-That is, the antisymmetry property does not hold.
+That is, the antisymmetry property does not hold (unless, as shown in \Cref{sec:antisymm-holds-any}, we restrict ourselves to the ancestors of $Y$).
 To see this for $\detsup_{Y}$ on nodes, just notice that, if $X, W \notin \An(Y)$, then trivially $X\detsup_{Y} W$ and $W\detsup_{Y} X$, no matter what $X$ and $W$ are.
-For node sets, consider the case where $X\subsetneq W$, but the best intervention lies in $X$.
-Then $X\detsup_{Y} W$ and $W\detsup_{Y}X$, even though $\mathbf{X}\ne \mathbf{W}$.\\ Notice also that $\detsup_{Y}$ on nodes cannot be a total preorder: just consider the graph $A_{1}\rightarrow Y \leftarrow A_{2}$.
-Once can have an SCM $\C$ in which intervening on $A_{1}$ can lead to larger values of $Y$ than interventions on $A_{2}$.
-But one can also switch the structural assignments assignments of $\C$, which would lead to the opposite conclusion.
+For node sets, consider the case where $\mathbf{X}\subsetneq \mathbf{W}$, but the best intervention lies in $\mathbf{X}$.
+Then $\mathbf{X}\detsup_{Y} \mathbf{W}$ and $\mathbf{W}\detsup_{Y}\mathbf{X}$, even though $\mathbf{X}\ne \mathbf{W}$.\\ Notice also that $\detsup_{Y}$ on nodes cannot be a total preorder: just consider the graph $A_{1}\rightarrow Y \leftarrow A_{2}$.
+One can have an SCM $\C$ in which intervening on $A_{1}$ can lead to larger values of $Y$ than interventions on $A_{2}$.
+But one can also switch the structural assignments of $\C$, which would lead to the opposite conclusion.
 This example also shows that $\detsup_{Y}$ on node sets also cannot be a total preorder. \end{remark}